mdca-loss/MDCA-Calibration/README.md

 `experiments` folder contains our experiments on PACS, Rotated MNIST and Imbalanced CIFAR10.
 Please refer to the scripts provided to run them.

-## Pre-Trained models

-We provide trained MDCA ResNet-56 models on CIFAR10/100 and SVHN [here (Dropbox link)](https://www.dropbox.com/s/2c5ef2l0phx3sce/MDCA-checkpoints.zip).
-Feel free to use them in your experiments.

 ## Citation

 If you find our work useful in your research, please cite the following: